Looking for support for your finance function? Book a time with an expert.

 Discover how the efficient market hypothesis shapes investing.
 Explore weak, semi-strong, and strong forms of EMH.

-You're sitting across from your investment committee, and someone just proposed hiring an expensive active fund manager who claims they can beat the market by 3-5% annually.
+You're sitting across from your investment committee, and someone has just proposed retaining the services of an expensive active fund manager who claims they can outperform the market by 3-5% annually.

 This moment perfectly captures one of the most fundamental debates in modern finance.

-The Efficient Market Hypothesis suggests that consistently beating the market is essentially impossible because asset prices already reflect all available information.
+The Efficient Market Hypothesis states that it is essentially impossible to consistently outperform the market because asset prices already reflect all available information.

 Yet billions of dollars flow to active managers who claim to do exactly that.

-Understanding EMH isn't just a finance theory—it's the foundation that shapes investment strategies, corporate disclosure decisions, and how executives think about market timing, capital allocation, and investor relations.
+Understanding EMH is not just a finance theory; rather, it's the backbone that forms investment strategies, disclosure decisions for corporations, and how executives think about market timing, capital allocation, and investor relations.

-Whether EMH is right or wrong, its implications touch every aspect of financial decision-making, from how you structure your portfolio to how you time major corporate announcements.
+Whether right or wrong, the implications of EMH extend to every aspect of financial decision-making, from how you structure your portfolio to when you time major corporate announcements.

 What Is the Efficient Market Hypothesis?